MicrosoftDocs/SupportArticles-docs/SkypeForBusiness/SkypeHybrid/hybrid-move-sfb-online/sfb-is-not-installed-office-365.md

 ms.date: 3/31/2022
 ---

-# Skype for Business 2016 isn't installed when you switch from Office 365 Small Business Premium to Office 365 Business Premium
+# Skype for Business 2016 isn't installed when you switch from Office 365 Small Business Premium to Microsoft 365 Business Standard

 ## Problem

 Consider the following scenario:

 - You had a subscription to the Microsoft 365 Business Premium (P2) plan.
-- You switch to the current Office 365 Business Premium subscription and then install Microsoft Office 2016.
+- You switch to the current Microsoft 365 Business Standard subscription and then install Microsoft Office 2016.

 In this scenario, Skype for Business 2016 isn't installed on your computer.